shale00/02-Challenge/README.md

 The starter code was obtained from the following link: https://github.com/coding-boot-camp/urban-octo-telegram.

-This is the deployed application link: https://shale00.github.io/02-Challenge/Develop/index.html.
+Link to the deployed refactored code: https://shale00.github.io/Horiseon-code-refactor/Develop/index.html.

 ## License